Taxation in the Netherlands: Import VAT

 Unlike some states in member countries that make up the EU, the Dutch tax regime allows the deferral of import VAT payment.
 Instead of conducting payment at the time when goods are imported to the EU, the VAT payment may be deferred to periodic VAT returns.
 The import VAT needs to be reported; however, as the amount may be deducted from the corresponding period VAT return, the deferral can prevent cash flow disadvantage arising from paying import VAT immediately at the time of import to the EU.

 Corporate tax

 Generally, private and public companies with Dutch residency are subject to corporate income tax on their worldwide income.
 Corporate tax rate is based upon taxable amount, which equals taxable profit in the corresponding year minus deductible losses.
-In 2018, for taxable amount below €200,000, a 20% tax rate was applicable.
-Taxable amount of €200,000 and above was taxed at a 25% tax rate.
-The corporate tax rates are both due to decrease by 1 percentage point in 2019, 1.5 percentage point in 2020 and further 1.5 percentage point in 2021; resulting in a 16% tax rate in the first bracket and 21% tax rate in the second bracket.
+In 2024, for taxable amount below €200,000, a 19% tax rate was applicable.
+Taxable amount of €200,000 and above was taxed at a 25.8% tax rate.
 Corporate tax year is equivalent to calendar year unless stated otherwise in the company's articles of association.
 Tax year typically follows a 12-month period; deviations are possible in the first year of incorporation.